Samtal unifies iMessage, Messenger, Instagram, Facebook and more into a single, distraction-free app for macOS.

 ⌥Tab between platforms, ⌃Tab through chats — I never touch the mouse anymore.
 After a week it's pure muscle memory.
 My workflow is embarrassingly faster.

 The chat interface feels like a native macOS app — not a webview wrapper.
 Smooth scroll, native fonts, proper dark mode.
-Worth $4.89 just for that alone.
+And the whole thing is free — wild.

 Switched from Beeper last month.
 The unified feed shows everything chronologically — no more context switching anxiety.
 Keyboard shortcuts work exactly like you'd expect on Mac.